 Welcome to PS: we are all here at Pia’s!
-PS is Toronto Dance Community Love-In’s annual performance series showcasing experimental works-in-progress.
+PS is Toronto Dance Love-In’s annual performance series showcasing emergent & experimental dance works.
 This year, we are featuring our Collective Practice Project artists along with a work by a part-time Lover!

 -